avipan30/Business-Insights-360/README.md

 AtliQ Hardware, a fast-growing global computer and accessories brand, realized the need to implement data analytics after facing losses due to intuition-based decisions.
 With no existing BI system in place and competitors leveraging data-driven strategies, the company adopted Power BI to gain critical insights across **Finance**, **Sales**, and **Marketing**.

-This project was developed as part of the [Codebasics Power BI Course](#), using real-world business problems to create a multi-view dashboard for cross-departmental decision-making.

----

 ## 🛠️ Tools & Technologies Used